KDE/kde-builder/doc/using-kde-builder/tips-and-tricks.md

 - Don't forget to have kde-builder update itself from git!

-- You can use the 'branch' and 'tag' options to kde-builder to manually choose the proper git branch or tag to build.
+- You can use the "branch" and "tag" options to kde-builder to manually choose the proper git branch or tag to build.
 With KDE modules you should not normally need this.
-If even these options are not specific enough, then consider the 'revision' option, or manage the source code manually and use `--no-src` for that module.
+If even these options are not specific enough, then consider the "revision" option, or manage the source code manually and use `--no-src` for that module.

 - You can refer to option values that have been previously set in your